sevamahapat/lumaa-spring-2025-ai-ml/README.md

 ### Steps to Load the Dataset:

 1. Download the dataset from Kaggle.
+2. Extract the downloaded zip folder.
-2. Place the following CSV files in the same directory as the script:
+3. Place the `tmdb` folder which contains the following CSV files in the same directory as the script:
    - `tmdb_5000_movies.csv`
    - `tmdb_5000_credits.csv`